 I needed them, when I was growing up.
 And now they need me.
 The men in their lives are fewer and fewer, and nobody’s getting any younger.
 I remind them of what they were.
 Golden.
 Glorious.
 Girls.

-Laura Pearson lives in Leicestershire, where she blogs about having breast cancer while she was pregnant and writes novels and flash fiction.
-Twitter: @cancerandbaby Blog: breastcancerandbaby.com
+Biography: Laura Pearson lives in Leicestershire, where she blogs about having breast cancer while she was pregnant and writes novels and flash fiction.
+Twitter: @LauraPAuthor Blog: laurapearsonauthor.com

 Image: Alexander Shustov